spirosikmd/zazu/README.md

 ## Contribute

 Install modules with `npm i` and run `npm start` to boot development environment.
-It starts zazu and gulp in development mode.

 ## Test